gsarig/slimage/readme.txt

 = Can I set different compression level for a specific image? =

 Yes.
 On each image edit page there is an option called "Override quality" which allows you to set your specific settings for that particular image.
-After changing your image settings, you still need to regenerate its thumbnails in order to run the compression.
+After changing your image settings, you will still need to regenerate its thumbnails in order to run the compression.

 = Can I use this plugin if I don't have jpegoptim or optipng installed on my server? =